Nov 3, 2011. (translation

 transition – timing will give nice transmitting byte – and if value of a byte

-can be ignored (re-transmission from neighbor unit) it give processor time for
+can be ignored (re-transmission from neighbor unit) it give processor slice of time.

 Jan 7, 2011